Phaneesh-Katti/Phaneesh-Katti/ReadME.md

 ### 🌐 About Me

-I’m **Phaneesh Katti**, a cybersecurity enthusiast and graduate student at **IIT Delhi**, specializing in advanced cybersecurity strategies, malware analysis, and secure system design.
+I’m **Phaneesh Katti**, a cybersecurity enthusiast and a masters graduate student at **IIT Delhi**, specializing in advanced cybersecurity strategies, malware analysis, and secure system design.
 My journey in tech revolves around exploring vulnerabilities, crafting secure environments, and pushing the boundaries of digital defense.

 ---